It’s happened to all of us: we’re presented with information and yet we forget it. Why does it happen?

 Asking yourself these questions will guide you through the design and allow you to create the most attention-grabbing courses.
 You ultimately have control over where your learners’ eyes go first, and you can guide them through the learning process with smart instructional design.

-Capture and keep learner’s attention and improve overall retention with these crucial elements of instructional design:
+Grab attention and improve overall retention considering the key elements of good instructional design:

 - Color: Attention-grabbing content design doesn’t necessarily mean the content has to be one color over another, but instead any color deviation will draw the eye toward that content or visual element.
 For example, if there’s one particular point you want learners to cling to on each screen, make that piece of information a different color than the text around it.